-Your personal data will be passed on to third parties only in the following cases:
+Your personal data may be passed on to third parties only in the following cases:

 - If you have given your express consent in accordance with Art.
 6(1) lit. a) of the GDPR

-– If transferring the data is necessary to fulfil contractual obligations pursuant to Art.
-6(1) s.
-1 b) of the GDPR
+- If transferring the data is necessary to fulfil contractual obligations pursuant to Art.
+6(1) lit. b) of the GDPR

 - If we are legally obliged to disclose the data under Art.
 6(1) lit. c) of the GDPR